 Special Report: Water Law

-NAFTA vs. USCMA: Is Canada’s water a good or a right?
+NAFTA vs. CUSMA: Is Canada’s water a good or a right?

-The impact of the new USCMA on Canada’s water remains to be seen, as compared to NAFTA’s provisions about water.
+The impact of the new CUSMA on Canada’s water, as compared to NAFTA’s provisions, remains to be seen.

 The Alberta Water Council and Consensus Decision-Making